tablexi/nucore-open/doc/product_pricing.md

 = 90 + 74 + 60 + 81 = 305

 ### Cancel/reservation charges
-Reservations have a Reservation Cost, that is only invoked if user fail to cancel it within a set time window.
-For some instruments, there may not be a window, so there are charges when cancelling, regardless of the closeness to the reservation start time.
+Admins can set a Reservation Cost in the price rule, which is only invoked if the user fails to cancel their reservation within a set time window.
+If no window is set, cancelation charges are applied regardless of the closeness to the reservation start time.